 Furniture Cleaning Chemicals

-CLEANING AND POLISHING YOUR FURNITUREWe recommend dusting frequently with a clean, soft, dry, lint-free cloth.
+When it comes to selecting the right solutions for your situation, there are a number of approaches to take from the range.
+The basics of the process still remain the same regardless.
+We recommend dusting frequently with a clean, soft, dry, lint-free cloth.
 Clean the surface by rubbing in the direction of the grain.
-We recommend polishing your furniture approximately every six months, using a clean, soft, lint-free cloth and rubbing the polish in the direction of the grain.
+Go about polishing your furniture approximately every six months, using a clean, soft, lint-free cloth and rubbing the polish in the direction of the grain.
 Be especially careful to avoid scratching high gloss finishes by using a feather duster or very soft, clean cloths and wiping with minimal pressure.